 THE JACK W. AND SALLY D. EICHELBERGER FOUNDATION VIDEO GALLERY

-The Undertaker chronicles an enigmatic leader and her followers during a choreographed procession and burial of weapons.
-Philadelphia, the city of brotherly love and birthplace of American democracy, plays a prominent role as this group of dancers, war veterans, and activists from a variety of local communities moves across the city’s historical landscape.
-Their procession and slow, deliberate gestures are grounded in the movements of Israeli dance composer Noa Eshkol, particularly her 1953 ceremonial performance in remembrance of the Holocaust.
+The Undertaker chronicles an enigmatic leader and her armed followers during a choreographed procession and burial of weapons.
+Philadelphia, the city of brotherly love and birthplace of American democracy, plays a prominent role as this group of dancers, war veterans, and activists from a variety of local communities moves across the city’s charged historical landscape.
+Their procession and slow, deliberate gestures are grounded in the movements of renowned Israeli choreographer Noa Eshkol (1924– 2007), particularly her 1953 ceremonial performance in remembrance of the Holocaust.

 In her films, installations, photographs, and staged performances, Yael Bartana (born Israel, 1970) investigates subjects like national identity, trauma, and displacement, often through ceremonies, memorials, and public rituals.
-Her work has been featured in exhibitions at the Philadelphia Museum of Art; the Jewish Museum, Berlin; Stedelijk Museum, Amsterdam; Secession, Vienna; Tel Aviv Museum of Art; MoMA PS1, New York; and The São Paulo Art Biennial, among many others.
-She has works in the permanent collections of Tate Modern, London; The Jewish Museum, New York; Centre Pompidou, Paris; Museum of Modern Art, Warsaw, and The Israel Museum, Jerusalem among others.
+Her work has been exhibited in museums worldwide including the Philadelphia Museum of Art; the Jewish Museum, Berlin; Stedelijk Museum, Amsterdam; Secession, Vienna; Tel Aviv Museum of Art; MoMA PS1, New York; São Paulo Biennial and Documenta 12, Kassel among many others.
+She has works in the permanent collections of Tate Modern, London; The Jewish Museum, New York; The Guggenheim, New York; Centre Pompidou, Paris; Museum of Modern Art, Warsaw and The Israel Museum, Jerusalem among others.
 She currently lives and works in Berlin and Amsterdam